jellyfin/jellyfin-roku/.github/ISSUE_TEMPLATE/bug_report.md

 **Connection Information**
 Is server local or remote?

-Is connection of http or https?
+Is server connection http or https?

 **Additional context**
 <!-- Add any other context about the problem here. -->